EndoBench: A Comprehensive Evaluation of Multi-Modal Large Language Models for Endoscopy Analysis: Potential Negative Social Impacts

 We propose a comprehensive benchmark for MLLMs in endoscopy by integrating twenty public endoscopy datasets, which cover diverse endoscopic image types and clinical terminology.
 Regarding social implications, potential negative impacts may include:

 \begin{itemize}[leftmargin=0.5cm] \item \textit{Diagnostic Inequality Risks.} The anonymization of public datasets, while protecting patient privacy, results in the loss of critical demographic information (e.g., area, ethnicity).
 This data gap may lead to biased AI models performing unequally across different population groups, potentially exacerbating healthcare disparities.
 For instance, the model might achieve higher diagnostic accuracy for specific demographic groups while underperforming for others, particularly underrepresented populations. \item \textit{Technological Exclusion of Underserved Healthcare Systems.} The current benchmark's focus on advanced endoscopic modalities, including wireless capsule endoscopy, risks marginalizing medical institutions in low-resource settings that lack access to such technologies.
 This creates an infrastructural bias in AI development, where models are optimized primarily for well-equipped hospitals while failing to address the diagnostic needs of resource-constrained clinics.
 Consequently, the benefits of AI-assisted endoscopy may disproportionately favor high-income regions, exacerbating global healthcare inequities.
 To promote inclusive progress, future benchmarks should evaluate model performance across diverse clinical environments—from basic to advanced endoscopic systems—ensuring these tools remain accessible and effective regardless of a facility's technological capacity. \item \textit{Security Vulnerabilities in MLLMs Diagnostics.} Current benchmarks exhibit security vulnerabilities by failing to reject harmful inputs, potentially generating dangerous misdiagnoses.
 These systems lack robust safeguards against adversarial attacks, enabling malicious actors to induce false medical outputs.
 Such flaws could compromise patient safety through weaponized misinformation or engineered diagnostic errors.
-Addressing these risks requires specialized medical guardrails and rigorous adversarial testing for clinical deployment. \end{itemize}
+Addressing these risks requires specialized medical guardrails and rigorous adversarial testing for clinical deployment. \item \textit{Ethical Implications.} Deploying MLLMs in endoscopic scenarios raises ethical concerns such as patient privacy, model transparency, and accountability, which could lead to misdiagnosis or harm.
+Thus, developing robust safeguards and clear responsibility frameworks is necessary.
+Specifically, data collection must have approval from the respective institutional review boards, with newly added data de-identified to remove all patient-related information.
+For private databases prohibiting direct data use with external APIs like OpenAI, more capable models such as ChatGPT-o1 can be tested via APIs through HIPAA-compliant cloud providers like Azure.
+The medical benchmark must undergo rigorous clinical review by experienced physicians. \end{itemize}